ajhs-legal/terms-of-service/security-policy-irp/cyber-incident-response-plan.md

 2. IRT Expectations.
 Set expectations for IRT member reply and engagement.
 3. Initial Notifications.
 Notify (if necessary) organizational leadership and any applicable business partners or service providers, Goodlawyer's cyber insurance carrier,(#scroll-bookmark-3).
 4. Investigation and Analysis.
 On activation, the IRT shall collaborate to investigate each identified Information Security Incident, analyze its effects and formulate an appropriate response plan to contain, remediate and recover from the incident.
-5. The IRT shall document its investigation and analysis for each identified Information Security Incident using [INCIDENT DOCUMENTATION TOOL OR PROCESS].
+5. The IRT shall document its investigation and analysis for each identified Information Security Incident using a means determined by the Chief Technology Officer in concert with the Goodlawyer executive team.

 #### Containment, Remediation, and Recovery.

-###### Next, the IRT shall direct execution of the response plan it formulates according to its incident investigation and analysis to contain, remediate and recover from each identified Information Security Incident, using appropriate internal and external resources.
+**The IRT shall direct execution of the response plan it formulates according to its incident investigation and analysis to contain, remediate and recover from each identified Information Security Incident, using appropriate internal and external resources.**

-######
 The IRT shall document its response plans and the activities completed for each identified Information Security Incident using:

 1. **Evidence Preservation.** The IRT shall direct appropriate internal or external resources to capture and preserve evidence related to each identified Information Security Incident during investigation, analysis and response activities.
 The IRT shall seek counsel's advice, as needed, to establish appropriate evidence handling and preservation procedures and reasonably identify and protect evidence for specific Information Security Incidents.